Be Queer Right Here at NYC’s Best LGBTQ Bars

 Late-night dancing on a quiet Brooklyn street

-Manhattan may dominate the queer nightclub scene, but The Rosemont proves that some experiences are worth ditching the island for.
+In a neighborhood once dominated by Metropolitan, The Rosemont sprouted as a trendier alternative for Brooklynites to get their freak on.
 The bar doesn’t fully come to life till late in the night, and its spacious back patio serves as the perfect cool-down area after dancing to your heart’s content.
-The crowd often leans male, but unlike some gay-specific clubs, The Rosemont creates a welcome environment for all queer people -- enough so that their occasional Peggy parties have become a favorite in the lesbian community.
+The Rosemont creates a welcome environment for all queer people -- enough so that their occasional Peggy parties have become a favorite in the lesbian community.

 The unassuming Village haunt that knows a good time